BramMeerten/repo-shortcuts/README.md

 This Firefox extension allows you to quickly navigate to your Git repositories.
 Save your repositories via the settings menu (`⌘B` > **Settings**) and access them using hotkeys.

+Currently only works for repositories hosted on `github.com` and `bitbucket.org`.

 ### Hotkeys
 - **`⌘B`**: Open the repository list popup.
 Start typing to search.
 - **`↑`, `↓`**: Navigate through the list.